Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Using Quantum Polar Codes for Pauli or Erasure Channels

 As depicted in Figure~\ref{fig:clSourceCoding} the encoder consists of two parts.
 It first applies $M$ identical inner encoding transforms---it performs $M$ times the polar transform $G_L$.
 The outcome $V^N$ can be classified into two systems determined by the code construction.
 The frozen bits, denoted by $S_{L-K}^{(M)}$, are sent to the decoder whereas the others are encoded a second time by the outer encoder.
-The outer encoder applies another polarization transform in the multilevel technique explained in Appendix~\ref{ap:polarCodes} which outputs $T^{(K)}_M$.\footnote{$T^{(i)}_j$ denotes the $j$th output of the $i$th binary outer encoder in the sequential multilevel structure.} The frozen bits of $T^{(K)}_M$, determined by the code construction, are sent to the decoder again.
+The outer encoder applies another polarization transform in the multilevel technique explained in Section~\ref{ap:polarCodes} which outputs $T^{(K)}_M$.\footnote{$T^{(i)}_j$ denotes the $j$th output of the $i$th binary outer encoder in the sequential multilevel structure.} The frozen bits of $T^{(K)}_M$, determined by the code construction, are sent to the decoder again.

-\begin{myprop} The encoder explained above has complexity $O\left(N \log N \right)$. \end{myprop} \begin{proof} The inner encoder performs $M$ times a standard polar transform $G_L$ which has been shown to require at most $O(L \log L)$ steps each \cite{arikan09}.
+\begin{mylem} The classical encoder explained above has complexity $O\left(N \log N \right)$. \end{mylem} \begin{IEEEproof} The inner encoder performs $M$ times a standard polar transform $G_L$ which has been shown to require at most $O(L \log L)$ steps each \cite{arikan09}.
 The outer encoder consists of $K$ multiplications with the matrix $G_M$, each requiring $O(M\log M)$ operations~\cite{arikan09}.
 As justified in Section~\ref{sec:effQPC} and ensured by the polarization phenomenon (cf. Theorem~\ref{thm:polarizationPhenomenon}), $K=O(L)$.
-We thus conclude that the total encoding requires $O(M L \log L) + O(L M \log M) = O(N \log N)$ steps. \end{proof}
+We thus conclude that the total encoding requires $O(M L \log L) + O(L M \log M) = O(N \log N)$ steps. \end{IEEEproof}

 The decoding is more challenging.
 An important feature of the decoder is that the inner layer decompressors must be interleaved with the outer layer decompressors in order to ensure that all required variables are known at the appropriate steps.
 To illustrate, we explain in detail how the decoding is done for the setup $L=4$, $M=2$, $\mathcal{I}=\{2,3\}$, $K=2$ and $\mathcal{O}=\{2\}$.
 The logical structure of the successive cancellation decoder is shown in Figure~\ref{fig:clDecoder}.
 Figure 10 of~\cite{arikan09} depicts a similar representation of the original successive cancellation decoder.
 To see the close affinity between the encoding and decoding process, Figure~\ref{fig:clEncoder} visualizes the encoder for the setup defined above.